AutodeskGames/stingray-docs/source/stingray_help/release_notes/readme_1.6.md

 Here's [the sample code](../../lua_ref/exa_ex__snippets_proc__meshes.html) for the scene above to get you started.

-## Improved lightmap baker

-The revamped Stingray and the Beast lightmap bakers now reflect more meaningful baker settings.
-See ~{ About baking with the Stingray baker }~ and ~{ About baking with Beast }~ for the updated options.

 ## What's New in Rendering

 ### Light baking improvements